 Before you leave Globe, put on your leathers; the weather gets cooler as the switchback road starts to twist and bend through the Salt River Canyon Wilderness Area.
 Once you arrive in the White Mountains, you'll find yourself in the towns of Pinetop and Show Low.
 Here, outdoor recreation abounds, including hiking, fishing and boating.
 Stop at the White Mountain Nature Center in Pinetop-Lakeside to get your bearings.

 Drive time: 3 hours, 45 minutes

-From Tucson, go back in time to the Old West at the movie-making landmark, Old Tucson.
-At the height of Hollywood's Western boom, this served as the backdrop for dozens of famous films, and later Old Tucson became a popular local attraction that featured staged gunfights and saloon shows.
+From Tucson, head west and cruise past the former movie-making landmark, Old Tucson.
+Not only was this the site of dozens of famous Hollywood Western films, but it also lived on for decades as an attraction featuring mock gunfights, stunt shows, live entertainment and more.
 The short and easy ride out along Gates Pass Road takes you across rolling hills teeming with native wildlife.

 Pima Air & Space Museum to Mount Lemmon